dssg-berlin/dssg-berlin-slides/sponsors-en.md

 # General sponsoring

-- __Gold__ – Prominent logo on the poster, 5m slot during introductory talks, sponsored breakout session[^1], mention in press releases and blog posts – 2000€
+- __Gold__ – Prominent logo on the poster, 5m slot during intro talks, sponsored breakout session[^1], mention in press releases and blog posts – 2000€
 - __Silver__ – logo on the poster, sponsored breakout session[^1]  – 1000€
 - __Bronze__ – small logo on the poster – 200€

 Not the right package for you?
 Talk to us!

-[^1]: 30m presentation on a relevant method or technology
+[^1]: 30 minutes presentation on a relevant method or technology

 ---